-This guide compares nine of the best generative AI courses available right now — from a free 3-hour Andrew Ng primer to a full IBM engineering certificate — with pricing verified on each provider’s official page.
-Every course on this list is available to learners in the US, fully online, and offers some form of certificate.
+This guide compares nine of the strongest generative AI courses and certifications available right now — from a free three-hour primer to a full engineering Nanodegree — so you can pick one and start this week.

 How We Picked These Courses